-You’ve likely heard rumors that Ratatouille: the Adventure is coming to Epcot’s France pavilion at Walt Disney World.
-Well, permits have been filed for construction on a large plot of land including the expansion pad between France and Morocco.
+Permits have been filed, and for roughly the last year, construction has been occurring on a large plot of land including the expansion pad behind France and Morocco.
 In this post, we’ll take a look at those permits, and also offer some thoughts on Ratatouille: the Adventure (which we’ve experienced at the Walt Disney Studios Park).

 This rumor has been floating around since construction was underway on the Disneyland Paris version of the attraction, and in recent months, it has gained momentum.
 In our 8 Huge Epcot Rumors post, we ranked this as the #1 rumor based upon likelihood of occurring.
 These permits bring us one step closer to Ratatouille: the Adventure being officially announced by Disney.